-- Credit totals do not include Foundations of English I/II or Foundations of Math.
-These courses may be required of some students based upon placement examinations - The Rasmussen College Health Information Technician program offered at the Brooklyn Park, Eagan, Eden Prairie, Mankato, and St. Cloud campus locations is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) in cooperation with the American Health Information Management Association (AHIMA).
-The Rockford, IL campus is in the Application for Candidacy process and will be reviewed for accreditation in 200.
-At that time students will be informed of the program's accreditation status.
-The Green Bay, WI campus will begin the Application for Candidacy process in October 2007.
-Students at the Green Bay campus Callibracy process in October 2007.
-Sougetts at the Green pay camps will be kept informed of the program's AHIMA accreditation status.
+or Foundations of Math.
+These courses may be required of some students based upon placement examinations

+The Rasmussen College Health Information Technician program offered at the Brooklyn Park, Eagan, Eden Prairie, Mankato, and St. Cloud campus locations is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) in cooperation with the American Health Information Management Association (AHIMA).
+The Moorhead, MN campus will begin the Application for Candidacy process in October 2008.
+Students at the Moorhead campus will be kept informed of the program's AHIMA accreditation status.
 Graduates may not sit for the AHIMA credentialing examination until accreditation has been granted to the campus.